google/gpt-disk-rs/README.md

 * `disk.rs`: Read and write GPT data from a block device.
 * `std_support.rs`: Provides `std` trait impls when the `std` feature is enabled.

+Most of the tests are under `gpt_disk_io/tests`, including the tests for `gpt_disk_types`.
+Having all the tests in one place allow them to share code.

 ## License

 Apache 2.0; see [`LICENSE`](LICENSE) for details.